smika6/PredatorPreySimulation/PredatorPreySimulation_1.0_p5js/readme.txt

-sketch.js is the file I wrote for this simulation scsu.png is a school logo
+sketch.js                       - is the file I wrote for this simulation scsu.png                        - is a school logo biology_department_670b-1.jpg   - is the bio department tag